Ivanka Trump Exit Strategy Rumors: A Second Scenario Leaks Over How She’d Return To New York

-Rumors surrounding Ivanka Trump’s possible exit strategy from Washington D.C. have hit the headlines hard in recent weeks.
-She and her husband, Jared Kushner, were allegedly unsatisfied at how their roles at the White House were having little to no positive impact on the Trump administration.
+Rumors surrounding Ivanka Trump’s possible exit strategy from Washington, D.C., have hit the headlines hard in recent weeks.
+She and her husband, Jared Kushner, were allegedly unsatisfied at how their roles at the White House were having little-to-no positive impact on the Trump administration.
 Vanity Fair wrote last week that three people who’ve spoken to President Donald Trump say that he’s “advocated” for his daughter and son-in-law to leave Washington and return to New York.
 The reason given was due to negative media attention and Trump’s alleged dissatisfaction with Kushner as his senior adviser.

 An in-depth report by the New York Times published Saturday added to the speculations that the couple may leave Washington when it wrote that White House Chief of Staff John Kelly wanted to get rid of Ivanka Trump and Jared Kushner.
 Kelly denied to the news site that he was “contemplating” ousting the power couple.